1g4-mirror/pv/docs/pv.1.md

 :   Display the total bits instead of the total bytes.
 The output suffix
     will be \"b\" instead of \"B\".

+**-k, \--si**

+:   Display and interpret suffixes as multiples of 1000 rather than the
+    default of 1024.
+Note that this only takes effect on options after this one, so for consistency, specify this option first.

 **-T, \--buffer-percent**

 :   Turn on the transfer buffer percentage display.
 This will show the